 Some of benefits of using the Texas Bar Private Insurance Exchange include:

-Health insurance is the main attraction on the private exchange, however other products will be available at specially negotiated pricing, such as dental, vision, term life, disability, accident, telemedicine, identity theft protection, telemedicine, supplemental health, travel, hotel discounts, and more.
+Health insurance is the main attraction on the private exchange, however other products will be available at specially negotiated pricing, such as dental, vision, term life, disability, accident, telemedicine, identity theft protection, supplemental health, travel, hotel discounts, and more.
 Insurance plans are provided by leading providers.

 Most health insurance plans available on the public exchange (known as ACA Qualified Health Plans) will also be available, at the same rates, through the private exchange.
 The private exchange has additional plans that will not be available through the public exchange.
 This is because some insurance providers have chosen to limit the number of plans they offer on the public exchange or have chosen not to participate in the public exchange altogether.
 Additionally, there are many more insurance plans available through the private exchange that are not sold on the public exchange including Non-ACA health plans, dental, vision, term life, disability, AD&D, telemedicine, supplemental medical expense health plans, and more.